gmdsi/GMDSI_notebooks/docs/part2/freyberg_pstfrom_pest_setup.md

-Then, we will asign an additional `constant` multiplier parameter for each recharge stress-period file (so, a single multiplier for all recharge paramaters for each stress period).
+Then, we will asign an additional `constant` multiplier parameter for each recharge stress-period file (so, a single multiplier for all recharge parameters for each stress period).
 We will specify temporal correlation for these `constant` multipliers.
 These will all have the same parameter group name, as discussed above.

 ```python